About

 The Consortium on Media Policy Studies (COMPASS) is a program administered by the Media, Inequality & Change Center (MIC), a project of the Annenberg School for Communication at the University of Pennsylvania and Rutgers University's School of Communication and Information.
 It places summer Fellows at major national and non-profit institutions in Washington, D.C.

-In the past, the program has been open to students from six schools: The Annenberg School for Communication at Penn and the School of Communication and Information at Rutgers, as well as Penn State's Donald P. Bellisario College of Communications, the University of Michigan's Communication Studies department, the Annenberg School for Communication & Journalism at the University of Southern California, and the University of Texas at Austin's Moody College of Communication
+The program is open to students from seven schools: The Annenberg School for Communication at Penn and the School of Communication and Information at Rutgers, as well as Penn State's Donald P. Bellisario College of Communications, the University of Michigan's Communication Studies department, the Annenberg School for Communication & Journalism at the University of Southern California, the University of Texas at Austin's Moody College of Communication, and Cornell University's Department of Communication.

 Past COMPASS Fellows have been placed in congressional offices, the State Department, the Federal Communications Commission, and a variety of research and advocacy organizations such as Common Cause, Free Press, and the New America Foundation.